Pharmacy

 **ACTIVATE NEW PRESCRIPTIONS SO THEY ARE READY WHEN YOU ARRIVE**

-*Note: Your DOD ID number is a 10-digit number on your Uniformed Services ID Card.
+*Note: The DOD ID number is a 10-digit number on your Uniformed Services ID Card.
 It may be on the front or the back of the card depending upon your status and the type of card.

 Pharmacy Eligibility and Registration